dapetcu21/atom-autocomplete-lua/README.md

 }
 ```

 All options are optional.
-Here's what each option does
+Here's what each option does:

 |Option|Default|Description|
 |-|-|-|